ycheukf/debug/README.md

 Introduction
 ------------

-ycheukfDebug is a debug module for zend framework 2.
+YcheukfDebug is a debug module for zend framework 2.
 This module will dump vars and SQL to a cache file instead of printing out directly.

 Features / Goals